raw-lab/MetaCerberus/README.md

   --pacbio              Specifies that the given FASTQ files are from PacBio

 Output options:
-  --dir-out DIR_OUT     path to output directory, creates "pipeline" folder.
-Defaults to current directory. [./results-metacerberus]
+  --dir-out DIR_OUT     path to output directory, defaults to "results-metacerberus" in current directory. [./results-metacerberus]
   --replace             Flag to replace existing files.
 [False] --keep                Flag to keep temporary files.
 [False] --tmpdir TMPDIR       temp directory for RAY (experimental) [system tmp dir]